 Puttees will be worn by N.C.O.'s and men (R.M. and R.M.
-Band) with tropical clothing.
+Band) with tropical clothing when landed for exercises and operations on shore.
+Khaki stockings and black leather shoes will be worn with tropical clothing on board and when ashore on leave.

-A gratuitous issue of two khaki singlets and two pairs of khaki shorts will be made to N.C.O.'s and men embarked for round trips in H.M.
+A gratuitous issue of two khaki shirts, two pairs of khaki shorts, one waistbelt, Corps colour, two pairs of khaki stockings and one pair of black leather shoes (in lieu of one pair of boots) will be made to N.C.O.'s and men embarked for round trips in H.M.
 Ships employed on trooping duties to and from tropical stations.
 If re-employed on trooping duties, no second issue is to be made until after the expiry of twelve months from date of original issue.

 2. Helmets will be worn on changes of station, embarking, and disembarking.
-Afloat they will always be worn for guards and divisions when No. 1 dress is ordered, and in all orders of dress if ordered.
+Afloat they will always be worn for guards and divisions when No. 1 dress is ordered, and in all orders of dress required.
 On service abroad the helmet will take the place of the cap when ordered.
 The metal ball is to be worn when serving on shore at home.
 The buckle of leather chin strap will be worn on the right cheek bone.
 Spare end of chin strap will be half an inch in length and pointed.
-Chin straps will always be worn on duty.
+Chin strap will always be worn on duty (chin chain when Review Order is worn).
 When serving afloat the metal ball is to be worn on all ceremonial occasions, i.e., when No. 1 or No. 6 Dress is worn.
 The zinc top is to be worn on all other occasions when the white helmet is worn.
 The khaki helmet cover is for wear with No. 13 dress (Mediterranean Station only).
-When the helmet is worn, the cap may be packed in the helmet bag, kit bag or pack, or carried in the haversack as ordered.
-When the cap is carried in the helmet bag in marching order, e.g., parading for embarkation, the helmet bag will be attached to the supporting strap as close as possible to the left carrier.
+When the helmet is worn, the cap may be packed in the helmet bag, kit bag or pack or carried in the haversack as ordered.
+When the cap is carried in the helmet bag in marching order, parading for embarkation, the helmet bag will be attached to the supporting strap as close as possible to the left carrier.

-3. Buff Pouch.-The buff pouch will be worn only when the carrying of ammunition is essential, and will be worn on the right side.
+3. Buff Pouch.-The buff pouch will be worn only when the carrying of ammunition is essential and will be worn on the right side.
 Ammunition, including blank, is always to be carried in the pouch.